abinit/abipy_book/abipy_book/base3/lesson_base3.md

 Unfortunately the `HIST.nc` file does not have enough metadata.
 In particular we would like to have information about the k-point sampling so that we can analyze the convergence of the optimized lattice parameters wrt {{nkpt}}.
-Fortunately the `GSR.nc` has all the information we need and it is just a matter of replacing the `HistRobot` with a `GsrRobot`:
+Fortunately the `GSR.nc` has all the information we need, and it is just a matter of replacing the `HistRobot` with a `GsrRobot`:

 ```{code-cell}